npapakha/aws-terraform-three-tier/README.md

 # aws-terraform-three-tier

-This project demonstrates a full 3-tier AWS architecture using Ktor as the backend framework, PostgreSQL for data persistence, and Terraform for infrastructure as code.
+This project demonstrates Multi-AZ deployment of a three-tier architecture on AWS using Terraform.

-The setup provisions:
+An application is built with Kotlin and Ktor.

+AWS Services:
-- VPC with public/private subnets
+- VPC
-- ECR for container image storage
+- ECR
-- ECS (Fargate) for containerized Ktor deployment
+- ECS (Fargate)
-- RDS (Postgres) for the database layer
+- RDS (Postgres)
-- ALB (Application Load Balancer) for external traffic routing
+- ELB (Application Load Balancer)
+- Secrets Manager
-- CloudWatch for logging
+- CloudWatch